 With Docker, it’s all just a matter of executing a couple of commands to spin up a container.
 Docker containers can be shipped across platforms, the very reason they are called containers.It means that a program that runs on a Windows development server can never fail to run in a Linux production server.
 This adds a lot of flexibility in the development life cycle of an application.

 If there is a new version of an application that uses new set of dependencies and has to be moved to production, just port the container of the new application to the production server and run it there, as easy as that, and what’s more impressive is, you can run any number of containers in a machine depending on its availability of resources.
-Which means you can deploy your new vision without interfering with the one already serving as production.
+Which means you can deploy your new version without interfering with the one that is already serving as production.